Only five ingredients needed to make these Homemade Coconut Peppermint Patties | Gluten Free + Paleo + Vegan

 - Dark Chocolate

-Start off by mixing together the first four ingredients together in a blender.
+Start off by mixing together the first four ingredients in a blender.
 The idea is to break down the coconut and release some of the natural oils to make it more sticky.
 The mixture might feel a little loose at first but it will stick together when clumped.
 Scoop out small portions of dough using a tablespoon and really pack it in.
 Shape the coconut into little patty-like discs if you like and then place in the fridge for about 10 minutes to let the coconut oils cool and harden.

 Super easy!
 Super tasty!

 These cookies are like a bounty bar + peppermint patty hybrid so really we’re getting the best of two candy worlds.
-We’re all winners, today.
+We’re all winners today!

 Homemade Coconut Peppermint Patties